Do you ever feel like a plastic bag

 At the core of adopting wise mind is understanding why you need to do it.
 Wise Mind isn’t just a technique, it’s actually a pathway to achieving balance between your logic and your feelings.

 That might seem difficult at the moment, but having the will and the reasoning behind why you want to master your feelings is crucial.
-Bear in mind, this is about also understanding your reasonable mind and you emotional mind – and not favouring one over the other, even if that’s your gut feeling.

 Finding this balance is important because it will lead to fulfilment and happiness if you can master it.

 Use this as the foundation of your Wise Mind practice.
-See it as a way of acknowledging emotion mind and reasonable mind together.
+See it as a way of acknowledging emotion, mind, and reasonable mind together.

 Step 2 – Practice Wise Mind Exercises

-Practicing these exercises regularly will ensure they become second nature – you’ll find that adopting wise mind doesn’t take much effort as you’ll be naturally in that frame of mind because of your practice.
+You’ll find that adopting a wise mind doesn’t take much effort, as you’ll be naturally in that frame of mind because of your practice.

 - Mindfulness Meditation: Start with mindfulness meditation focused on the breath.